wp-plugins/microblog-poster/readme.txt

-    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.
+    1. Please go at this url https://www.linkedin.com/secure/developer and Click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live Status', select Live.
+    For 'Live Status', select live.
     Leave everything else by default.
     Click the button 'Add Application'.

-    3. Copy 'API Key' and 'Secret Key', click 'Done'.
+    3. Copy 'API key' and 'Secret key', click 'Done'.

-    4. Configure your linkedin account in the Social Accounts section.
+    4. Configure your linkedin account in the Social Accounts Section.

-    5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.
+    5. Follow the link provided by MicroblogPoster to Authorize your App posting on your behalf.